Bookablebird/Webstore/README.md

-# WebStore is a imaginary web store, created by Paavo Helin(me), Jori Hänninen and Vladimir Gavrilov.
+# WebStore is an imaginary web store, created by Paavo Helin(me), Jori Hänninen and Vladimir Gavrilov.
 This project was for the course "Web-tekniikat"(Web technologies) at Metropolia, University of applied sciences.

 # *Notice*